repobuddy/repobuddy/packages/jest/README.md

 }
 ```

-Or use one of the presets!
+Or use one of the NodeJS presets!

 ## Notes